CS3398-Vorgon-Sheldon/CS3398-Vorgon-F2019/README.md

     * List can be seen in src/clientList.txt
 * Have a list on how to implement the save/load function but it cannot be integrated as of yet.

+Sprint 3:
+* Refactored the ClientList class; Redid the ClientList and moved some of the hard coded bits into places to save space and designation.
+    * Code is located in the src/ClientList.Java
+* Save/Load was unfortunately unfinished.
+I have multiple versions on my home repository but they do not work as intended perhaps with a final sprint it would but for now I did not merge to master
+* Finalized the client list; Starting from early drafts but worked into the 5 we have now.
+    * You can view them at clientList.txt

 #### Nigel
 Sprint 1:
 * Implement application background music.
 Music plays in the background through out the game.
     * Code is located in the src/Sounds.java file.
 * Research Powerups - Discover fun powerups to add to our application.

 Sprint 2:
 * Create Powerups - Powerups have been created to enhance the game's fun.
 Powerups allow the user to earn points faster.
     * Code is located in the src/Powerup.java file.
 * Created button sound effects.
 Special sound effects are played when certain buttons are pressed.
     * Code is located in the files src/Sounds.java